Fixed Deposit Interest Rates

 Taxability of Fixed Deposit

-1. The interest earned on all types of FDs is included in the total income and is taxable as per the prevailing slab rate.
+1. The interest earned on all types of FDs is included in the total income and is taxable per the prevailing slab rate.

-2. As per section 80C of the Income-tax Act 1961, the investor gets an exemption of ₹1,50,000 in tax saver FD investment.
+2. As per section 80C of the Income-tax Act 1961, the investor gets a deduction of ₹1,50,000 in tax saver FD investment.

-4. If the PAN is not provided then, in that case, 20% TDS is levied.
+4. If the PAN is not provided, then, in that case, 20% TDS is levied.

 Conclusion